conda/conda-dot-org/CONTRIBUTING.md

 where `<blog-file-name>` is the same name as the initial blog post (e.g. `static/img/blog/2023-04-22-cool-project-v1-release/`).

 To use these images in your blog post, make sure to first create the blog as a `*.mdx` file and then import it at the top of the file.
-You should also used the included image plugin that Docusaurus makes available.
+You should also use the included image plugin that Docusaurus makes available.
 An example of this is shown below:

 ```javascript